danleh/trie-count/README.md

-# Trie Count Utility
+# Trie Count

-This is a simple command line utility that takes a list of strings as input and produces a trie data structure as output.
+A command line utility that takes a list of strings as input and produces a [trie (prefix tree)](https://en.wikipedia.org/wiki/Trie) as output.
-The trie gives a count for each prefix of the input strings.
+The trie associates a count (how often the string occurred) for each prefix of the input strings.

-Example:
+Simple example:

     $ cat tests/inputs/simple.txt
     abc
     abd
     abe
-    f
+    a

-    $ tc tests/inputs/simple.txt
+    $ tc --quote tests/inputs/simple.txt
-    4
+    4 'a'
-      3 ab
+      3 'b'
-        1 c
+        1 'c'
-        1 d
+        1 'd'
-        1 e
+        1 'e'
-      1 f
+      1 ''

-Example for paths:
+The trie lets you quickly determine that there are 4 strings that start with `a`, 3 strings that start with `ab`, etc.

+Building a trie can also be useful for exploring directory trees:

     $ find -type f
     ./Cargo.toml